opielapatryk/about/README.md

 *🌐 Mobile App Development* <br>
 *🌐 Backend*<br>
-*🌐 Frontend*<br>

 ## Current Project
 ### 📝 [PeaNote](https://github.com/opielapatryk/StickifyFireBase)
 *React Native* | *Firebase* | *Jest*

-PeaNote is a user-friendly application designed to streamline the process of leaving and sharing notes with friends, providing a centralized space for collecting important information.
-Whether it's a quick reminder, a to-do list, or a shared idea, PeaNote ensures that all your notes are conveniently stored in one accessible place.
+PeaNote is a user-friendly application designed to streamline the process of leaving and sharing notes/tasks with friends, providing a centralized space for collecting important information.
+Whether it's a quick reminder or a shared idea, PeaNote ensures that all your notes are conveniently stored in one accessible place.

 ![Stickify Screen](./1.png)